CMCDD/DerivatizeMe/README.md

 DerivatizeMe is primarily a means for very rapid decoration of a molecule that is in 3 dimensions with small substituents; this decoration may be fine tuned to be sparse or exhaustive.
 The decoration involves positioning of the incoming substituent.
 For larger substituents, conformational searching and minimization are possible, with a corresponding decrease in performance.
 This decoration is driven by hydrogen atoms within the parent molecule.

+If you use this software within a project, please cite:
+_Journal of Computational Biophysics and Chemistry_, 20 (03), pp. 233-250 (2021)
+**Introducing DerivatizeME and its Application in the Augmentation of a Natural Product Library** Lester T. Sigauke, Özlem Taştan Bishop and Kevin A. Lobb, https://doi.org/10.1142/S2737416521500101

 ## Installation

 ```